Prevention of Ectopic Pregnancy

 Statistically, ectopic pregnancies account for about 1% to 3% of all pregnancies worldwide.
 Among these cases, approximately 98% occur within the fallopian tubes.
 Apart from the fallopian tubes, an ectopic pregnancy can also develop in the cervix, ovaries, or abdominal cavity.

 An embryo implanted in any location other than the endometrium faces severe survival challenges.
 In its natural effort to secure a sufficient blood supply for growth, the growing tissue can cause massive local damage to non-uterine structures.
-Therefore, clinicians must terminate these pregnancies immediately to prevent a catastrophic internal hemorrhage in the woman.
+Therefore, clinicians must terminate these pregnancies immediately to prevent a catastrophic internal haemorrhage in the woman.

 Primary Risk Factors and Root Causes